EDePasquale/DoubletDecon/README.md

 * heatmap: Boolean value for whether to generate heatmaps.
 Default is TRUE.
 Can be slow to datasets larger than ~3000 cells.
 * centroids: Use centroids as references in deconvolution instead of the default medoids.
 * num_doubs: The user defined number of doublets to make for each pair of clusters.
 Default is 100.
-* only50: use only synthetic doublets created with 50%/50% mix of parent cells, as opposed to the extended option of 30%/70% and 70%/30%, default is TRUE.
+* only50: use only synthetic doublets created with 50%/50% mix of parent cells, as opposed to the extended option of 30%/70% and 70%/30%, default is FALSE.
 * min_uniq: minimum number of unique genes required for a cluster to be rescued, default is 4.

 #### Value ####